senorkrabs/duplicity-glacier-guide/README.md

 `(10,000,000 * 1KB + 10,000,000 * 32 KB)/(1024*1024) = 33 GB * $0.004 per GB-Month for Glacier (non-DA)  = $0.16 per GB-month`

-Even though the total size was only 10Gb, it cost $500 for the initial upload plus $0.344 per month.
+Even though the total size was only 10Gb, it cost **$500** for the initial upload plus $0.344 per month.
 For comparison, cost to upload the same files to S3 would be a tenth of that and the monthly cost would be roughly $0.23.
 The problem is amplified if there is a high change rate with more frequent backups/syncs.

-In order to reap the benefits of using S3 Glacier of a low-cost backup target, backups need to be sent in a way that optimizes the number of PUT operations and file sizes.
+To reap the benefits of using S3 Glacier as a low-cost backup target, backups need to be sent in a way that optimizes the number of PUT operations and file sizes.
 Many commercial backup/archival software products address this, but what if you're looking for an open and free alternative?
 This is where Duplicity comes in.

-Duplicity is an open source command line backup utility that uses `librsync` to perform full+incremental backups of files, written to a variety of targets including S3 and S3 Glacier.
-Further, it optimizes backups by combining files into tar archives with (optional) compression and encryption.
-Using Duplicity, we can create full backups and send them directly to glacier as consolidated tar files in S3 and S3 Glacier, then capture incremental backups of changes.
+Duplicity is an open source command line backup utility that uses `librsync` to perform full+incremental backups of files and  write them to a variety of targets, including S3 and S3 Glacier.
+It optimizes backups by combining files into tar archives with (optional) compression and encryption.
+It also creates compact incremtenals by using file diffs rather than copying the entire contents of changed files.
+Using Duplicity, we can periodically create full backups and send them directly to glacier as consolidated tar files in S3 and S3 Glacier, then capture incremental backups of changes.

-Revising the 10,000,000 1KB file example above, with Duplicity a full backup with a conservative 20% compression ratio and volume size of 1GB could result in as little as 8 1GB objects written to Glacier, costing just $0.0004 for PUT operations and $0.032 per month.
+Revisiting the 10,000,000 1KB file example above, with Duplicity a full backup with a conservative 20% compression ratio and volume size of 1GB could result in as little as 8 1GB objects written to Glacier, costing just $0.0004 for PUT operations and $0.032 per month.

 The guide below descibes how to setup and use a containerized version of Duplicity.
-It leverages the  [Tecnativa repo](https://github.com/Tecnativa/docker-duplicity) on Github, which contains a Dockerfile that builds a Duplicity container along with helper utilities to simplify its use.
-Using the sample commands or docker-compose below, you can stand up a Duplicity backup strategy to efficiently backup files to Glacier or Glacier Deep Archive on a regular basis.
+It uses the a Docker image sourced from the  [Tecnativa repository](https://github.com/Tecnativa/docker-duplicity) on Github.
+This repo contains a Dockerfile that builds a Duplicity container along with helper utilities to simplify commond tasks and scenarios.
+Using either the commands or docker-compose below, you can quickly setup a Duplicity backup strategy to efficiently backup files directly to Glacier or Glacier Deep Archive on a regular basis.

 ## Execution Options
 The container provided in the [Tecnativa repo](https://github.com/Tecnativa/docker-duplicity) could be used in two ways: